• BSc in the Social Sciences in Economics (University of Southampton)

 I then joined the University of Surrey, first in the Digital World Research Centre (DWRC), where I was involved in a wide range of projects investigating the relationship between people, society and digital technologies.

 Then I moved to the Centre for Research in Social Simulation (CRESS) where I completed my PhD, sponsored by Microsoft.
-I am now a Visiting Fellow at CRESS.
+My PhD thesis was Communications, Travel and Social Networks since 1840: A Study Using Agent-based Models.